box/developer.box.com/content/guides/applications/custom-apps/jwt-setup.md

 ### 3. Select the type of authentication and app name

-Select **Server Authentication (with JWT)** if you would like to verify application identity via a key pair.
+Select **Server Authentication (with JWT)** if you would like to verify application identity with a key pair.
 Select
-**Server Authentication (Client Credentials Grant)** if you would like to verify application identity via a client id and client secret.
+**Server Authentication (Client Credentials Grant)** if you would like to verify application identity with your client id and client secret.
 Then, provide a name for your application and click **Create App**.

 Once you make a selection, you will not be able to change to a different